nanocodex/nanocodex.github.io/_posts/template-posts/2020-04-24-sample-post.md

 - test
 ---

-This post will show you how the content will look like in the post pages and how the headlines, quotes and quotes will be represented.
+This post will show you how the content will look like in the post pages and how the headlines, quotes and text will be represented.
 Jekyll is mainly used to write simple markdown and after that it renders out a static pages, so you need to know the basics of writing markdown for that.
 For more information about writing markdown you can checkout the following markdown cheatsheets:
 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 * [Markdown Guide](https://www.markdownguide.org/cheat-sheet/)